-1. There's a school which will fit your requirements.
+1. There is a boarding school which will fit your requirements.

-But, if you plan your strategy carefully, and discuss the matter rather than dictate what will happen, you will quickly build consensus.
-After all, you only have to point out to her how you wanted her in the first place and have nurtured her emotionally and in every other way since birth.
-She has to trust your judgement and good sense when you put it to her that way.
+If you plan your strategy carefully, and discuss the matter with her rather than dictating what will happen, you will quickly build consensus.
+After all, you only have to point out to her how you wanted her in the first place and that you have nurtured her emotionally and in every other way since birth.
+Hopefully, then she will trust your judgement and good sense when you put it to her that way.

-Then discuss what she needs to build a happy and successful 3 or 4 years away at high school.
-(Most boarding schools will accept students in grade 9 though grade 10 is undoubtedly a more popular entry point.)
+Once you have her attention, discuss what she needs to build a happy and successful three or four years away at high school.
+Most boarding schools will accept students in 9th grade although 10th grade is the most common entry point.
 Is she a rider?
 Musician?
 An athlete?
-It's pretty easy to find a boarding school which will have the programs and activities which she wants and needs.
+You will have no trouble finding a boarding school which will have all the programs and activities which she wants and needs.

-2. The teachers will care about your child
+2. The teachers in boarding schools will care about your child.

-The advantage that a teacher in boarding school has over her public school colleagues is that she is with your child 24/7.
-Well, not literally.
-But most boarding school teachers live on campus.
-There'll be one or more living in the same building with your child.
-As a result your daughter can get to know her teachers and, of course, they get to know her.
+The advantage that a boarding school teacher has over her public school colleagues is that the boarding school teacher is with your child 24/7.
+Well, not literally; however, most boarding school teachers live on campus.
+There'll be one or more teachers living in the same building with your child.
+As a result, your daughter can get to know her teachers and, of course, they get to know her.

-3. They are more affordable than you think
+3. Boarding schools are more affordable than you think.

 Supervision is part of the deal when you send your child off to boarding school.
 24/7 supervision.
-Think of the school as a legal replacement for you.
-(The legal term is in loco parentis.)
+Think of the school as your replacement.
+The legal term is in loco parentis.
 The campus will be secure.
-Entrances locked.
+Entrances are locked and monitored.
 Staff will be on the premises.
 She will be safe.

-The other thing we parents worry about is our child's eating habits.
+Another thing about which we parents worry is our child's eating habits.
 The food at boarding schools is professionally cooked.
-It's often served family style as well with faculty and students sharing a communal meal.
+It is nutritious and often served family style with faculty and students sharing communal meals.

 Can she watch TV?
 Listen to her iPod?
 Talk on her cellphone?
 Sure.
 The only caveat is that she will not be allowed to do any of those things exclusively.
-She will have homework to do, extracurricular activities to attend, sports to participate in and much more.
-Her life at boarding school will be structured but not in any regimented way.
-Because everybody else will be doing the same things, your daughter won't feel like she has been singled out to do three hours of homework.
-Or two hours of field hockey.
-She and her classmates will be so involved that they won't feel overly scheduled.
-At least no more so than any teen does!
+She will have homework to do, extracurricular activities to attend, sports to participate in and much more to cram into her day.
+Her life at boarding school will be structured.
+It will be organized, not regimented.
+Because everybody else will be doing the same things, your daughter won't feel like she has been singled out to do three hours of homework as a punishment.
+The same thing applies to two hours of field hockey practice.
+She and her classmates will be so involved in activities of all kinds that they won't feel more scheduled than any teen does.

-Another point to consider is that boarding schools offer academic coursework not usually found in public schools.
-The languages and arts offerings are not frills in private school.
-They are part of the mix which a school feels it must offer in order to develop your child's fullest potential.
+As part of your search process, review the curricula in depth.
+In most instances you will find that your child will do far more academic work each year than she would in even a top public school.
+Another point to consider is that boarding schools offer academic courses not commonly found in public schools.
+Foreign languages such as Mandarin and extensive performing arts offerings are not extras in private school.
+They are part of the mix of academics, extracurricular activities, and athletics which a school feels it must offer to develop your child's fullest potential.